The Rescuers Down Under: Development

 By 1984, The Rescuers had become one of Disney's most successful recent animated films, earning $41 million in worldwide box office rentals.
-Under the new studio management of then-CEO Michael Eisner and studio chairman Jeffrey Katzenberg, it was decided that a feature-length sequel should be produced.
-Shortly after, the success of Crocodile Dundee (1986) had enhanced the appeal of Australian culture to a mainstream American audience.
-The new sequel would be set in Australia, for which writing began in 1986.
+Under the new studio management of then-CEO Michael Eisner and studio chairman Jeffrey Katzenberg, it was decided that a sequel should be produced.
+Writing began in 1986 and it was determined the film would be set in Australia, due to the success of Crocodile Dundee (1986), which had enhanced the appeal of Australian culture to a mainstream American audience.

 When Oliver & Company (1988) was nearly complete, Peter Schneider, then-president of Walt Disney Feature Animation, asked supervising animator Mike Gabriel if he would consider directing.
 At the time, Gabriel declined the offer, stating, "Well, after watching George [Scribner], it doesn't look like it would be much fun."
 A few months later, Schneider called Gabriel into his office, and asked him if he would direct The Rescuers Down Under, to which Gabriel accepted.
 After animating the character Tito on Oliver & Company, which was met with praise from general audiences, Hendel Butoy was added as the film's co-director.
 Meanwhile, Schneider recruited Thomas Schumacher, who had worked at the Mark Taper Forum, to serve as producer on the film.

 As the film's producer, Schumacher selected storyboard artist Joe Ranft to serve as story supervisor, believing he had the "ability to change and transform through excellence of idea".
 Throughout the storyboarding process, Ranft constantly bolstered the creative morale of his crew, but he rarely drew storyboard sequences himself.
 Ranft also had creative disagreements with the studio's management and marketing executives, including one where he and the story team advocated for an Aboriginal Australian child actor to voice Cody.
 According to storyboard artist Brenda Chapman, Katzenberg overrode this idea, casting "a little white blonde kid" and giving Cody a matching design.

 Because of the rising popularity of Australian-themed action films, and with Americans becoming more environmentally conscious, the filmmakers decided to abandon the musical format from the original film.
 They had decided that the placement of songs would slow down the pacing for the new film.
 Instead, they decided to market it as the studio's first action-adventure film, with Butoy and Gabriel taking inspiration from live-action films by Orson Welles, Alfred Hitchcock, and David Lean.
 It would also be the studio's first animated film since Bambi (1942) to have an animal rights and environmental message.
 In December 1988, original cast members Bob Newhart and Eva Gabor were confirmed to be reprising their roles.
 However, Jim Jordan, who had voiced Orville in the original film, died earlier that same year in April following a fall at his home.
 In acknowledgment of Jordan's death, Roy E. Disney suggested that the character of Wilbur be written as Orville's brother, to serve as his replacement.
 Intentionally, the names were in reference to the Wright brothers.